Sigmatostalix lutzii Königer 1995 Photo courtesy of Eric Hunt, plant grown by Dan Newman of Hanging Gardens.

-Another Flower Color Photo courtesy of Oliver Lenhard and his Orchideen Website
+Another Flower Color Photo by Oliver Lenhard and his Orchideen Website

 Common Name Lutz' Sigmatostalix